charliechoong/ImageProcessor/README.md

 # Image Resizer API

-Image Resizer is a custom API to resize image integreated with simple caching.
+Image Resizer is a custom API to resize image integrated with simple caching.
 It runs on an Express server.
 It is set to run on port 3001 (feel free to change as you wish).